In today’s post: Find a free kindergarten readiness checklist you can use to determine if your child is ready to start school.

 - say her parents’ full names and phone numbers (at least one)

-All the teachers I interviewed said a child doesn’t need to be reading before kindergarten (and most kids aren’t), but that they should be read to regularly.
-Teaching nursery rhymes was mentioned as a great way to get kids reading-ready: knowing how to rhyme is HUGE when it comes to learning how to read.
+All the teachers I interviewed said a child doesn’t need to be reading before kindergarten (and most kids aren’t).
+However, children should be read to regularly by their caregiver to encourage language skills.
+Teaching common nursery rhymes was mentioned as a great way to get kids reading-ready: knowing how to rhyme is HUGE when it comes to learning how to read.

 What other things (non-academic) does my child need to know how to do before kindergarten?
+Many of these items involve physical development and practicing basic tasks in everyday situations.
 Your child should be able to:

-- put on his coat and zip it up
+- dress self, including putting on his coat and zipping it up

 - take turns and share